zimenglyu/CandyStore-ClassDiagram/README.md

 ## License

 This project is for educational use only.
-All rights reserved to the respective creators and Kean University.
+All rights reserved.